stefanopagliari/bibnotes/README.md

 ## Basic Formatting
 In the settings of the plugin, it is possible to select the formatting of the **highlights** and **comments** extracted from the text.
 These include:
-- Double Space
+- **Double Space**
-- Italic
+- **Italic**
-- Bold
+- **Bold**
-- Quotation Marks
+- **Quotation Marks**
-- Highlight
+- **Highlight**
-- Bullet Points
+- **Bullet Points**
-- Blockquote
+- **Blockquote**
+- **Custom text before or after all highlights**
-- Custom Text before or after the highlight or comment
+- **Custom text before or after all comments**

 ## Additional Highlight Formatting
+It is possible to perform additional transformations to designated highlighted sentences.
+The transformations currently included in the plugin are:
+- **Heading**: Turn highlighted text into a heading (Level 1 to 6).
+- **MergeAbove**: Append highlight to the previous one (e.g. to merge paragraph across two pages).
+- **Preprend Comment**: Place the text of the comment at the beginning of the highlight (rather than at the end as by default).
+- **Keyword**: Add the highlighted text to the list of keywords listed under the ({{keywords}}) placeholder in the template.
+- **Todo**: Transform the highlight or comments into a task ("- [ ]").
+- **Custom Text**: Add custom text before or after a specific highlight

+There are two ways to trigger the transformation: dedicated keywords and hi

+### Keywords
-It is possible to perform additional transformations to the highlighted sentences by adding a dedicated "keyword" at the beginning of the comment to the specific highlight.
+Transformations can be triggered by adding a dedicated "keyword" at the beginning of the comment to the specific highlight.
 This can be a single character (e.g. #) or a single word (e.g. todo).
 When this character/word is found at the beginning of a comment, the text of the comment or the highlighted text will be reformatted.
-Possible transformations include:
-- Turn highlighted text into heading (Level 1 to 6).
-Default key is "#/##/###/####/#####/######"
-- Append highlight to the previous one (e.g. to merge paragraph across two pages).
-Default key is "**+**"
-- Place the text of the comment at the beginning of the highlight.
-Default key is "**%**"
-- Add custom text before or after the highlight
-- Add the highlighted text to the list of keywords/tags listed under the ({{keywords}}).  placeholder in the template.
-Default key is "**=**"
-- Create todo
+The keywords can be defined in the settings of the plugin

-## Highlight Colour
+### Highlight Colour
-In addition to using dedicated keywords at the beginning of a comment, it is possible to apply specific styling or transformations to highlights based on the colour of highlight.
+In addition to using dedicated keywords at the beginning of a comment, it is possible to apply specific styling or transformations to highlights based on the colour of the highlight.
 The plugin recognize the highlight colour extracted by:
 - **Zotero** native reader (yellow, red, green, blue, purple)
 - **Zotfile** plugin (black, white, gray, red,orange, yellow, green, cyan, blue, magenta).
 In order to export the highlight colour you will need to activate this function by going to the main menu of Zoter and selecting Preferences --> Advanced --> Config Editor.
 Search for "extensions.zotfile.pdfExtraction.colorAnnotations" and turn the value to "true".
 It is also important that the value "extensions.zotfile.pdfExtraction.colorCategories" is restored to the default value.

-In the plugin setting you can formatting should be applied to the highlights by different colours by editing the text field next to the associated colour in the following way:
-- **Custom text**: add the text you would like to be included before and/or after the placeholder {{highlight}} without removing this
-- **Headers**: "**H1**" (transform into Level 1 Header); "**H2**" (transform into Level 2 Header); "**H3**" (transform into Level 3 Header); "**H4**" (transform into Level 4 Header); "**H5**" (transform into Level 5 Header); "**H6**" (transform into Level 6 Header);
-- "**AddToAbove**" to append the highlight to the previous one);
-- "**Keyword**" to add the text to the list of keywords.